-- the relevant transaction would lead to a horizontal overlap in the relevant product market for port management for container handling services and a vertical overlap in the relevant product market for container line transportation; - TIL has significant market power in port management for container handling services and its sub-segments; - the parent of TIL (the Mediterranean Shipping Company (MSC)) (ie, holding joint control over TIL) is the biggest customer of TIL, and another joint venture of MSC (Asyaport Liman AŞ (Asyaport)) also almost entirely serves the MSC regarding transit and local loads, and, in terms of local loads, MSC is the main customer of Marport; - in the port management for container handling services market for local loads in the North-West Marmara Region, Marport is the biggest player and Asyaport is in the third place.
-Hence, the market share of TIL's parent group would significantly increase post-transaction; - the HHI level in the relevant product market was already high and would increase to 4,573 by a rise of 1,187; and - because MSC is one of the biggest line operators on a global scale, when evaluated together with its significant presence in the area of line transportation, the fact that MSC would operate a significant part of the container handling capacity of the North-West Marmara Region is likely to create a disadvantage for other line operators that use the ports in the North Marmara Region. - Have the authorities released any key studies or guidelines or announced other significant changes that impact merger control in your jurisdiction in the past year?
+- the relevant transaction would lead to a horizontal overlap in the relevant product market for 'port management for container handling services' and a vertical overlap in the relevant product market for 'container line transportation'; - TIL has significant market power in 'port management for container handling services' and its sub-segments; - the parent of TIL (Mediterranean Shipping Company (MSC)) (ie, holding joint control over TIL) is the biggest customer of TIL, and another JV of MSC (Asyaport Liman AŞ (Asyaport)) also almost entirely serves the MSC regarding transit and local loads, and, in terms of local loads, MSC is the major customer of Marport;

+- in the port management for container handling services market for local loads in the North-west Marmara Region, Marport is the biggest player and Asyaport is in third place, hence the market share of TIL's parent group would significantly increase post-transaction; - the HHI level in the relevant product market was already high and would increase to 4573 by a rise of 1187; and - because MSC is one of the biggest line operators on a global scale, when evaluated together with its significant presence in the area of line transportation, the fact that MSC would operate a significant part of the container handling capacity of the Northwest Marmara region is likely to build a disadvantage for other line operators that use the ports in the northern Marmara region.

+5 Have the authorities released any key studies or guidelines or announced other significant changes that impact merger control in your jurisdiction in the past year?

-On 14 April 2022, the Authority published its final report on the review regarding the e-marketplace platforms sector.
-On 11 March 2022, it published its final report on the review regarding the fresh vegetables and fruit sector.
+On 30 March 2023, the Authority published its final report on the review regarding fast-moving consumer goods sector and on 14 April 2022, it also published its final report on the review regarding the e-marketplace platforms sector.
+On 11 March 2022, the Authority published its final report on the review regarding the fresh vegetable and fruit sector.
 Also, the review report on financial technology in payment services was published on 9 December 2021.

 In addition, the Authority updated the Horizontal Guidelines on 4 April 2022 by including explanations on, inter alia, (1) the theory of harm regarding digital markets and markets that are dependent on innovation and potential competition and (2) general principles applicable to the transactions whereby newly established or developing enterprises are acquired.
-Moreover, the Authority updated the Non-Horizontal Guidelines by providing, inter alia, further explanations regarding the unilateral effects and coordinated effects that might arise from transactions with vertical overlaps or those concerning multi-markets.
+Moreover, the Authority updated the Non-Horizontal Guidelines by providing, inter alia, further explanations regarding the unilateral effects and coordinated effects that may arise from the transactions with vertical overlaps or concerning multi-markets.